pitfail/pitfail-reports/report1/report1.rst

 Flow of Events for Main Success Scenario:
         1. → *Player* requests to view league performance.
         2. ← *System* signals the *Database* for authentication and the league's leaderboard.
-        3. ← *Database* authenticates the user's the user's ability to view the statistics and returns the league's leaderboard.
+        3. ← *Database* authenticates the user's ability to view the statistics and returns the league's leaderboard.
         4. ← *System* returns a leaderboard of all league members.

 Flow of Events for league does not exist: